J4ko6/J4ko6.github.io/README.md

 # JakobTSutton.github.io

+## This site just redirects to my portfolio website.
-## Portfolio website is currently under construction
+The website is currently under construction